 Running is stressful on the body.
 Not in a negative way, but it requires a lot of muscles to engage and work hard.

 Muscles can develop tension when they are pushed beyond their limits, used without a proper warmup, and/or not given enough love and attention in recovery.
 Running is no exception - this goes for any physical activity.
+(For low-impact info, read more on what muscles does the elliptical work.)

 Once muscle tension is present it can create imbalances, tug on joints, and cause pain: In this case, what underlying muscle tension manifests in the body is lower back pain when running.